Mother charged with killing girl, 5, in push down stairs

 PARKESBURG, Pa.
-(AP) — A Pennsylvania mother who allegedly killed her 5-year-old daughter by pushing her down a set of stairs onto a concrete landing on Halloween has been charged.
+(AP) — A Pennsylvania mother has been charged with killing her 5-year-old daughter by pushing her down a set of stairs onto a concrete landing on Halloween.

-Twenty-five-year-old Ciara Robinson faces charges including third-degree murder, manslaughter, aggravated assault and child endangerment.
+Ciara Robinson, a 25-year-old home health aide, faces charges including third-degree murder, manslaughter, aggravated assault and child endangerment, prosecutors in Chester County said Monday.

-Chester County prosecutors said emergency responders were called to the Parkesburg home just before 9:30 p.m.
-Wednesday where 5-year-old Amatulah “Amy” McLaughlin had been dead “for some time.”
+Police and emergency responders were called just before 9:30 p.m.
+Wednesday to the Parkesburg home, where officials said 5-year-old Amatulah “Amy” McLaughlin had been dead “for some time.”

-Prosecutors allege Robinson became angry and struck the child, then pushed her down the 8- or 9-foot basement stairs.
-Authorities allege the child also had evidence of past abuse such as extensive bruises, scars, puncture wounds and strike marks over her arms, legs and back.
+Prosecutors allege Robinson became angry and struck McLaughlin, then pushed her down the 8- or 9-foot basement stairs, where the girl hit her head on the concrete landing.

 Most Read Nation & World Stories